adr/vscode-adr-manager/docs/evaluation/material-before-study/call-for-participation.md

 The estimated time for the study is between 40 and 60 minutes.

-For this study, I kindly ask you to share your screen and also think aloud while solving the given tasks.
+For this study, I would kindly ask you to share your screen and also think aloud while solving the given tasks.
 I would also like to ask you for your permission to record the meeting, including the shared screen and the audio of the meeting.

 The recording will be used to create a case description for each participant which highlights the most important statement of the study with regard to the VS Code extension.
 The case description will be anonymized and the recording will then be destroyed.
 The anonymized case descriptions will then be the sole basis for the analysis.